how-tos

 • UX-focused designers: These specialists have ideas for new features that can improve the user experience (UX).
 They can also suggest ways to reduce the number of clicks or scrolls required, how to provide better element naming, and how to improve data visualization.

-• Designers with a business-oriented mindset: Some interviewees will start by asking more questions about design goals and main usage scenarios.
+• designers with a business-oriented mindset: Some interviewees will start by asking more questions about design goals and main usage scenarios.
 If you’re unsure how relevant their questions are, ask how they will use this information to change the design.

 For example, here’s the screen with a few usability flaws we use.